 Max explains how co-ops globally support each other akin to how workers support each other.
 Most notably, the "International Co-operative Alliance brings together cooperatives from around the world, and they all are able to share ideas."
 This inter-co-operative collaboration enables the customization of business models to suit different industries, worker environments, labor policies, and collectivist cultures.
 Through this synergetic network, co-ops often consult with one another for direction or advice-Namaste Solar, for example.
-As the Colorado-based company completely transformed its management, organization, and pay structure, It's Not All About the Money a key inspiration for its business was Equal Exchange, a co-operative that sells coffee and chocolate.
+As the Colorado-based company completely transformed its man-a key inspiration for its business was Equal Exchange, a co-operative that sells coffee and chocolate.
 Despite industry-level differences, Equal Exchange was able to offer them many insights into the structure and design of a co-op business.